makerdao/mips/MIP41/mip41.md

 #### Budget Implementations Transitions

-Most importantly, this change involves transitioning control of the Budget Implementations that need to continue to run smoothly to pay out Core Unit's Contributors properly.
+This change involves transitioning control of the Budget Implementations from one Facilitator to another.
+A transistion that, importantly, must operate smoothly in order to ensure the proper continuation of the Core Unit's pay-outs to Contributors.
 How this is done in practice depends on the particular Budget Implementation.
 For example, it could involve using a multisig authority to change control of the Budget Implementation directly.
-Or propose an executive vote to the Weekly Governance Cycle.
-Or, in very time-sensitive cases (such as active embezzlement, Facilitator missing), an urgent/emergency executive vote that changes the control of the Budget Implementation, or another appropriate solution that works with the specific Budget Implementations.
+Or an Executive Vote to the Weekly Governance Cycle could be propsed.
+In very time-sensitive cases (such as those involving active embezzlement or a missing Facilitator), an urgent/emergency Executive Vote can be called that changes control of the Budget Implementation.
+Other appropriate solutions that work within the parameters of the specific Budget Implementations involved can be found as well.

 #### Governance Powers